May 20, 2018

 The representation of minorities in clinical trials continues to be a major issue; however, both Congress, government agencies, non-profits, and even some pharmaceutical companies have been working to improve on this issue.
 In fall of 2017, the NIH National Institute of Minority Health and Health Disparities designated 82 million dollars of congressionally-appropriated funding towards specialized research centers in order to continue and improve upon health disparities research.
 These centers of excellence on minority health and health disparities were mandated by the 21st Century Cures Act.

 In 2014, the Pharmaceutical Research and Manufacturers of America (PhRMA) teamed up the National Minority Quality Forum to create the “I’m In” campaign, which focuses on engaging underrepresented minorities in order to increase their representation in clinical trials.
-While these are important interventions, it is important to hold these organizations accountable.
+While these are critical interventions, it is important to hold these organizations accountable.
 Although this program was launched in 2014, it was difficult for me to find data on the results or outcomes of the campaign.

 For those working in the policy, research, or healthcare fields, it continues to be imperative to strive for appropriate racial representation in clinical trials.
-We must to so or risk creating more severe racial health disparities.
+We must do so or risk creating more severe racial health disparities.

 To learn more about diversity in clinical trials: